Book Tickets for the Acropolis or “Akropolis”

 The response to this question, as with all combination tickets/passes and packages, is dependent on how many places you want to visit.

-The Combo Ticket is valid for five days and includes SEVEN places.
-And there is a major price gap between summer and winter prices for this particular ticket bundle.
+The Acropolis Combo Ticket is valid for five days and includes SEVEN places.
+There is a major price gap between summer and winter prices for this particular ticket bundle.

 During the summer, paying the regular entry fee to each of the sites included on the Combo Ticket will cost €64.